Coaching:

 While I’m trained as a therapist, I’m careful to keep coaching and therapy distinct.
 Coaching is not therapy, and coaching clients are not treated as therapy clients.
 Coaching focuses on present-day challenges, skill-building, and forward movement, while therapy involves mental health treatment and deeper emotional processing.
 If, during coaching, it becomes clear that therapy would be more supportive, I’ll name that transparently, and help you explore appropriate next steps.
 Coaching clients are ineligible to be therapy clients, according to industry law.

-“What are your credentials?”
+“What are your credentials as a coach?”

 “How much should I expect to pay for coaching?”